gawill1234/interview_codes/README.md

 # interview_codes
-Codes asked in interviews and in stupid skills tests
+Codes asked in interviews and in skills tests
 I started writing them as I encountered them.
 Some are kind of stupid.
 Like all the anagrams of a word (i.e., for smile it could be limes, miles, slime).
 It's an